EE:NUTRITION ○ 8 min read

 Why You Need Electrolytes

-Electrolytes are electrically charged minerals and compounds that are essential for your cells, your organs, and your entire body.
+Electrolytes are electrically charged minerals and compounds essential for your cells, your organs, and your entire body.
 They help produce energy that can make all of those important muscles work properly.
-They also help regulate the fluid levels in your blood plasma, which is critical when it’s hot, and dehydration progresses.
+They also help keep healthy fluid levels in your blood plasma, which is critical when it’s hot, and dehydration progresses.

 Your body loses electrolytes in a number of ways, one of which is through sweating.
-So, if you’re increasingly hot and sweaty and not drinking or eating properly, you’re suddenly in danger of having a potentially dangerous electrolyte imbalance.
+So, if you’re increasingly hot and sweaty and not drinking or eating properly, you’re suddenly in danger of having unhealthy electrolyte levels.

 We all know that changing our diets to include all the essential vitamins, minerals, nutrients, and electrolytes we need is the best approach.
 But to be honest, it’s hard to get all of those things through your diet.
 To add more electrolytes to your diet, you could focus on eating spinach, turkey, potatoes, beans, avocados, oranges, soybeans, strawberries, and bananas.
 Or you can go the easier route and use our Ee Hydration Mix.
 It’s the best way to recharge and stay refreshed and replenished this summer and the whole year!